oconpa/facial_rekog_tute/README.md

 3. Name your bucket <pre>facial-detection-<b>Replace with your full name</b></pre>

-<i>Make sure you replace with your full name where indicated above</i>
+<i>Make sure you replace with your full name where indicated above, leave the rest of the options as default.</i>

-4. Click **Create**
+4. Click **Create** ( to the lower left, don't click next )

 ![Create S3](img/S3Create.png)

-5. Goto the bucket you just created, clicking on the **Permission** tab from within the bucket.
-You should then see four suboptions, go to **CORS configuration** and paste the following code:
+5. Click on the bucket you just created, clicking on the **Permission** tab from within the bucket.
+You should then see four sub options, go to **CORS configuration** and paste the following code:

 ```html
 <?xml version="1.0" encoding="UTF-8"?>